r-wettstaedt/htw-algorithms_and_optimizations/ue05/README.md

 ~~~~= Arraysize 10 =~~~~

   ~~= Random Array =~~
-[ 621 675 54 936 121 868 352 362 133 468 ]
+[ 480 249 507 957 740 63 777 360 149 758 ]
-Heapsort  done in 0.000002 seconds and 68 comparisons
+Heapsort  done in 0.000002 seconds and 22 comparisons
-[ 54 121 133 352 362 468 621 675 868 936 ]
+[ 63 149 249 360 480 507 740 758 777 957 ]
-Insertion done in 0.000001 seconds and 34 comparisons
+Insertion done in 0.000001 seconds and 32 comparisons
 Mergesort done in 0.000002 seconds and 24 comparisons
-Quicksort done in 0.000001 seconds and 11 comparisons
+Quicksort done in 0.000000 seconds and 10 comparisons

   ~~= Presorted Array =~~
-Heapsort  done in 0.000002 seconds and 68 comparisons
+Heapsort  done in 0.000002 seconds and 22 comparisons
-[ 54 121 133 352 362 468 621 675 868 936 ]
+[ 63 149 249 360 480 507 740 758 777 957 ]
-Insertion done in 0.000002 seconds and 10 comparisons
+Insertion done in 0.000001 seconds and 10 comparisons
-Mergesort done in 0.000002 seconds and 19 comparisons
+Mergesort done in 0.000001 seconds and 19 comparisons
-Quicksort done in 0.000000 seconds and 9 comparisons
+Quicksort done in 0.000001 seconds and 9 comparisons

 ~~~~= Arraysize 100 =~~~~

   ~~= Random Array =~~
-Heapsort  done in 0.000014 seconds and 1260 comparisons Insertion done in 0.000013 seconds and 2375 comparisons Mergesort done in 0.000029 seconds and 545 comparisons Quicksort done in 0.000010 seconds and 156 comparisons
+Heapsort  done in 0.000013 seconds and 653 comparisons Insertion done in 0.000011 seconds and 2665 comparisons Mergesort done in 0.000028 seconds and 534 comparisons Quicksort done in 0.000010 seconds and 171 comparisons

   ~~= Presorted Array =~~
-Heapsort  done in 0.000011 seconds and 1260 comparisons Insertion done in 0.000002 seconds and 100 comparisons Mergesort done in 0.000015 seconds and 356 comparisons Quicksort done in 0.000013 seconds and 95 comparisons
+Heapsort  done in 0.000014 seconds and 653 comparisons Insertion done in 0.000001 seconds and 100 comparisons Mergesort done in 0.000021 seconds and 358 comparisons Quicksort done in 0.000017 seconds and 96 comparisons

 ~~~~= Arraysize 1000 =~~~~

   ~~= Random Array =~~
-Heapsort  done in 0.000171 seconds and 19120 comparisons
+Heapsort  done in 0.000189 seconds and 11656 comparisons
-Insertion done in 0.000793 seconds and 257296 comparisons
+Insertion done in 0.000883 seconds and 242864 comparisons
-Mergesort done in 0.000232 seconds and 8713 comparisons
+Mergesort done in 0.000249 seconds and 8689 comparisons
-Quicksort done in 0.000105 seconds and 2508 comparisons
+Quicksort done in 0.000130 seconds and 2466 comparisons

   ~~= Presorted Array =~~
-Heapsort  done in 0.000174 seconds and 19120 comparisons
+Heapsort  done in 0.000169 seconds and 11656 comparisons
-Insertion done in 0.000007 seconds and 1000 comparisons
+Insertion done in 0.000008 seconds and 1000 comparisons
-Mergesort done in 0.000190 seconds and 5252 comparisons
+Mergesort done in 0.000217 seconds and 5262 comparisons
-Quicksort done in 0.000871 seconds and 836 comparisons
+Quicksort done in 0.000879 seconds and 811 comparisons

 ~~~~= Arraysize 10000 =~~~~

   ~~= Random Array =~~
-Heapsort  done in 0.002173 seconds and 258084 comparisons Insertion done in 0.081847 seconds and 24905013 comparisons Mergesort done in 0.002489 seconds and 120501 comparisons Quicksort done in 0.000989 seconds and 35914 comparisons
+Heapsort  done in 0.002117 seconds and 165995 comparisons Insertion done in 0.074943 seconds and 25016453 comparisons Mergesort done in 0.002421 seconds and 120471 comparisons Quicksort done in 0.001025 seconds and 35946 comparisons

   ~~= Presorted Array =~~
-Heapsort  done in 0.002039 seconds and 258084 comparisons Insertion done in 0.000067 seconds and 10000 comparisons Mergesort done in 0.001856 seconds and 73151 comparisons Quicksort done in 0.036401 seconds and 14020 comparisons
+Heapsort  done in 0.001978 seconds and 165995 comparisons Insertion done in 0.000043 seconds and 10000 comparisons Mergesort done in 0.001891 seconds and 73493 comparisons Quicksort done in 0.033785 seconds and 14066 comparisons

 ~~~~= Arraysize 100000 =~~~~

   ~~= Random Array =~~
-Heapsort  done in 0.029935 seconds and 3247772 comparisons
+Heapsort  done in 0.025421 seconds and 2159924 comparisons
-Insertion done in 7.831078 seconds and 2509690044 comparisons
+Insertion done in 7.811294 seconds and 2501311994 comparisons
-Mergesort done in 0.028535 seconds and 1536058 comparisons
+Mergesort done in 0.028097 seconds and 1536161 comparisons
-Quicksort done in 0.011608 seconds and 510230 comparisons
+Quicksort done in 0.012201 seconds and 510384 comparisons

   ~~= Presorted Array =~~
-Heapsort  done in 0.027648 seconds and 3247772 comparisons
+Heapsort  done in 0.028437 seconds and 2159924 comparisons
-Insertion done in 0.000528 seconds and 100000 comparisons
+Insertion done in 0.000440 seconds and 100000 comparisons
-Mergesort done in 0.022998 seconds and 908286 comparisons
+Mergesort done in 0.022067 seconds and 915912 comparisons
-Quicksort done in 0.749236 seconds and 282331 comparisons
+Quicksort done in 0.719735 seconds and 282381 comparisons
 ```